Maine votes in:

 Register to vote.
 Did you know you can register to vote by mail?
 Just download a voter registration form as a PDF or a Word doc (accessible to screen readers) and return it and all required documentation by mail to your municipal clerk or to Secretary of State’s office: Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
 Request an absentee ballot at the same time by including an absentee ballot request form with your voter registration form.
-Although you may register to vote in person at your town office at any time, including on Election Day, mailed voter registration forms must be received by July 7 in order to vote on July 14.
+You can also register to vote at your town office.
+Due to COVID-19, some town offices have instituted special hours and procedures.
+Call your town office for details.
+Find your town office HERE.
 Get more information about registering to vote in our FAQ or from the Maine Secretary of State.

 Tell officials to mail absentee ballots to all voters.
 Constituent-led volunteer groups like Suit Up Maine are working to advance a number of recommendations drafted by a dozen advocacy organizations to make voting safer during the covid-19 pandemic.
 (Read the recommendations here.)
 Among the most important is a push to mail absentee ballots with postage-paid return envelopes to every registered voter in Maine.
 The coalition recently presented Gov. Janet Mills with a petition signed by 2,300 Mainers in support of the the absentee ballot initiative and a request that safe in-person voting options be preserved.
 Call and write your state legislators, Gov. Mills, and Secretary of State Matthew Dunlap and urge them to take action now.